makrai/notes/ruder2104-xtreme-r-nuanced-multiling.md

 # 3 XTREME-R 4

-* XTREME-R focuses on the tasks that have proven to be hardest for current
+* XTREME-R focuses on the tasks that have proven to be hardest for current syss
   * drops XTREME ’s PAWS-X and BUCC tasks since
     * less room for further improvement left
     * cover only a small number of less diverse languages